Skip to content

 What fails if the system is down.

-Criticality is the most decisive lifecycle input — it sets the AMC tier floor, the response-time SLA, and the spares posture.
+Criticality is the most decisive lifecycle input — it sets the AMC tier floor, the documented response target, and the spares posture.
 Each deployment falls into one of five classes based on what happens to the building when the system is unavailable.

 Life-safety